luizasabreu/flask_graphs_challenge/README.md

 * `src\services\path_optimization.py`

 This service exposes the `get_optimal_path` method that is used by the `/calculate` route.
-To model and process the date the [NetworkX](https://networkx.org/) will be used, since it's possible to [create a graph](https://networkx.org/documentation/stable/tutorial.html) and use the Dijkstra algorithm by calling the [shortest_path](https://networkx.org/documentation/stable/reference/algorithms/shortest_paths.html) method.
+To model and process the date the [NetworkX](https://networkx.org/) will be used since it's possible to [create a graph](https://networkx.org/documentation/stable/tutorial.html) and use the Dijkstra algorithm by calling the [shortest_path](https://networkx.org/documentation/stable/reference/algorithms/shortest_paths.html) method.

-From each city in `destinations` input, the `shortest_path` method is called to find the minimal path between the actual city and the next destination.
+From each city in the `destinations` input, the `shortest_path` method is called to find the minimal path between the actual city and the next destination.

-The service then returns the optimal path that was found after all destinations analysis were made and the order of the cities that the penguin is going to be.
+The service then returns the optimal path that was found after all destinations analysis were made and the order of the cities that the penguin is going to be in.

-Lets make an example using the following sequence of destinations:
+Let's make an example using the following sequence of destinations:
 ```
 ["Kinganru", "Facenianorth", "SantaTiesrie"]
 ```